 Council's role is to work with landowners and occupiers to help them meet their general biosecurity duty according to the Act.
 This includes:

-- Helping to identify priority weeds.
+- helping to identify priority weeds.

-- Providing advice and information on ways to manage weeds.
+- providing advice and information on ways to manage weeds.

-- Providing displays at community events about weeds.
+- providing displays at community events about weeds.

-- An ongoing program of rural and urban inspections to check for priority weeds.
+- an ongoing program of rural and urban inspections to check for priority weeds.

-- Weed management in the MidCoast area is conducted strategically, on a priority basis, as available funds allow.
+Weed management in the MidCoast area is conducted strategically on a priority basis, as available funds allow.

 There's plenty you can do to help us manage weeds across the MidCoast and keep our natural environment beautiful!
 Our Landcare and Dunecare groups are always looking for new volunteers - find out more and register your interest on our volunteers page.

 A "priority weed" is a plant that has been assessed to cause severe economic loss to agriculture and significantly impact our natural and recreational environments.

-Priority weeds have been determined on State, regional and local levels.
+Priority weeds have been determined on State, Regional and Local levels.